-Also known as kalmegha (“King of the Bitters”) or bhunimba, andrographis wraps beneficial compounds in its roots and leaves.
-Two groups of compounds – diterpenoid lactones (extremely bitter to taste) and flavonoids (responsible for color) – can help your immune system remain an impenetrable shield.
+Also known as kalmegha, “the king of bitters”, or bhunimba, andrographis wraps many other beneficial compounds in its roots and leaves.
+The diterpenoid lactones (extremely bitter to taste) and flavonoids (responsible for color) can help your immune system remain an impenetrable shield.
 That’s not to say there aren’t other benefits.

 Andrographolide is usually seen as the star of the show, though its derivatives make an impact as well.
 In fact, it’s wiser to rely on the whole herb than isolated compounds.
 It’s safer and more effective.